Photo courtesy of The Interior Archive Stefano Scata/Trunk Archive

-A rich, moisturizing, beautifully textured hand cream that protects the area of your body most vulnerable to photoaging: your hands.
+A rich, moisturizing, beautifully textured cream that protects the area of your body most vulnerable to photoaging: your hands.
 It comes in a tube so we can always have it with us (frequent handwashing not only dries out our hands; it also quickly dispenses of any sunscreen we’ve applied).
 It uses nourishing ingredients including aloe, beetroot extract, and cucumber to make it blend like a dream—and leave hands supple, soft, and beautifully protected.

 What about bugs?

 “If an insect bites a plant when it’s really young, the plant starts to let off different pheromones that bring more insects,” says Algiere.
 “Most of the time insects start light and you don’t see them, and then it just gets worse and worse.
 So if you can stop the beginning, you can break the cycle.”
 Inside the house, you can use a diluted DIY spray made of a tablespoon of clean dish soap and a gallon of water.
 Also try letting your plants dry out a little longer, since most gnats are there for the moisture.
 “For outside, I love fabric to help protect against pests,” says Algiere.
 “There’s this light, translucent, wool-like crop-protection fabric that we use to defend against things like flea beetles and stuff and to keep squirrels off of early things.
 It’s a physical barrier that stops the first cycles of insects from jumping around on the plants.”
 You can find insect netting online at places like Johnny Seed, Gurney’s, and many nurseries.